rami-mochaourab/coalition-formation/README.md

 # About
 The Matlab code reproduces Fig. 3 in the following paper

-R. Mochaourab, E. Jorswieck, M. Bengtsson, "Distributed Clustering for Multiuser Networks through Coalition Formation," submitted to IEEE Signal Processing Magazine, Lecture Notes, 2016.
+> R. Mochaourab, E. Jorswieck, M. Bengtsson, "Distributed Clustering for Multiuser Networks through Coalition Formation," submitted to IEEE Signal Processing Magazine, Lecture Notes, 2016.

+The main file is main.m which has to be run.

-Run main.m.
-The code has been implemented and tested with Matlab R2016b.
+> The code has been implemented with Matlab R2016b.

 The code uses two functions SetPartition.m and Stirling2nd.m by the author Bruno Luong.
 These functions are included here and can also be downloaded from http://se.mathworks.com/matlabcentral/fileexchange/24133-set-partition